EnterpriseTrainingCenter/sW2019/Instructions/TrainerPreparation/Azure-trainer-preparation.md

     CanDelegate        : False
     ````

-    The rest of the output was trimmed for readability purposes.
+    The rest of the output was trimmed for brevity.

 Congratulations: You have provisioned the lab sucessfully!